xLPMG/machine-learning-compilers/docs/source/submissions/03_neon.rst

     :linenos:
     :caption: Benchmarking results for matmul_64_64_64 approaches

-To optimize the performance of this kernel, we made some minor changes to the computations of the strides.
-We also removed loads and stores of callee-saved registers that were not needed.
+V1 is the first version which we obtained by converting our best performing ``matmul_64_48_64`` kernel.
+Trying to squeeze out more performance, we made some minor changes to the computations of the strides (as shown below).
+We also removed loads and stores of callee-saved registers that were not used.
+This resulted in a performance increase of about 2-3 GFLOPs in V2 across multiple runs.

 .. literalinclude:: ../../../src/submissions/03_neon/05_accumulator_block_shapes/optimization/v1_matmul_64_64_64.s
     :language: asm